Navigating Silent Burnout.

 You find yourself going through the motions of your successful life while feeling increasingly empty.
 Your friends call you resilient, your colleagues depend on your reliability, and everyone assumes you've got it all together.
 But inside, you're disconnected from what you actually feel or need.

 If this sounds familiar, you're not alone.
 I understand how you feel and I have been there too.
-You're not failing but you may be experiencing what silent burnout – the kind that doesn't announce itself with dramatic breakdowns but slowly disconnects you from your own body, your soul and drains you of energy and vitality.
+You're not failing but you may be experiencing silent burnout – the kind that doesn't announce itself with dramatic breakdowns but slowly disconnects you from your own body, your soul and drains you of energy and vitality.

 The Problem with High-Functioning Survival